Drinking in New Orleans is fun! We reveal 13 of the best New Orleans bars and recommend a cocktail to drink at each during your NOLA bar crawl.

 Established in 1856 by Guillaume Tujague, Tujague’s Restaurant is New Orleans’ second oldest restaurant.
 Antoine’s Restaurant predates Tujague’s by 26 years and gets the #1 spot.
 Despite changes in ownership and a physical move over the years, the bar at Tujague’s retains its status as one of the city’s most iconic.

 Sadly, when Tujague’s moved from its previous Decatur Street location, just four blocks from its current location on the same street, the owners weren’t able to transport the bar’s signature mirror.
 However, they were successful in bringing along the Grasshopper cocktail recipe invented by prior owner Philip Guichet.
+The bar’s Milk Punch is also famous and, after drinking the tasty tipple, we understand why.

 Tujague’s Restaurant is located at 429 Decatur St, New Orleans, LA 70130, United States.

-6. Molly’s at the Market
+6. Molly’s At The Market

 Despite its location on Decatur Street, in the heart of the tourist zone, Molly’s at the Market attracts a motley crew of grizzled locals and eager vacationers from morning until morning, closing just long enough for employees and barflies to take a catnap.
 Its barebones decor features likenesses of William Butler Yeats and Napoleon Bonaparte eclectic memorabilia and an old school jukebox.